 At Landlord Law Services we aim to deal with the data that we hold fairly and lawfully.
 This page has information about the data held by us, how it is used, and what you can do if you want it deleted.

 If you are in our system as a contact, the entry will, (unless you specifically requested us in writing to add you) have been created from information provided by you, for example when signing up to receive a free service or when purchasing a product.

-We do not buy contacts lists and we have deleted entries for contacts who were added after giving us a card at an event (unless they have subsequently signed up to a service or bought a product).
+We do not import data from purchased lists and we have deleted entries for contacts who were added after giving us a card at an event (unless they have subsequently signed up to a service or bought a product).
 We have never sold any of the information we hold about people to third parties.

 In addition to the information on this page, please see also section 3 of our General Terms and Conditions for further information about how we use your data.

-Data is mostly held on this Landlord Law website, in our customer information management system Infusionsoft and on Quickbooks which we use for our accounting records.
+Data is mostly held on this Landlord Law website, in our customer information management system Keap (formerly known as Infusionsoft) and on Quickbooks which we use for our accounting records.

 Some mailing lists (for example where people have signed up to receive blog posts from the Landlord Law Blog) are managed by Aweber.
-If you have answered one of our surveys this will be Survey Monkey.
+If you have answered one of our surveys and provided your details, this will be held on Survey Monkey.

-If you have made a purchase, your information will also be held by the payment processor, eg Pay Pal or Stripe, or payment services used by us which use these services, such as Infusionsoft.
+If you have made a purchase, your information will also be held by the payment processor, eg Pay Pal or Stripe, or payment services used by us which use these services.